• American boxwood hedge in a formal front yard, dense evergreen shrubs creating a classic green wall and crisp foundation structure.

-• pyramidal shape of the common American boxwood Shrubs
+• dense evergreen shape of American boxwood Shrubs in the landscape

 Images Depict Mature Plants